DigiScore/neoscore/doc/core_concepts/music_text.rst

 Congratulations on making it to the first mention of music in these docs!

-Neoscore is able to draw thousands of common and uncommon musical characters by writing them as text in musical fonts.
+Neoscore is able to draw thousands of common and uncommon musical glyphs by writing them as text in musical fonts.

 .. rendered-example::